openpaymentseurope/docs/docs/quickstart_ais.md

 #### Result

-The first thing we need to check in the response is the SCA method used by the bank (Decoupled or OAuth Redirect), which will be extracted from the response headers.
+The first thing we need to check in the response is the SCA method used by the bank (Decoupled or Redirect), which will be extracted from the response headers.

 ```javascript
 // "DECOUPLED" or "REDIRECT"